 Parochial Schools: Tuition-charging schools in NYC, may be religiously affiliated.

 Specialized Public Schools: Highly-rated NYC public schools; admissions is based on the SHSAT.

 Selective Public Schools: Public schools in NYC that are effectively preparing graduates for college.

 High School Years:

-Our High School Program is designed to provide individual support to our students in their various high school settings – in 2014, we had students enrolled in 57 schools in five different states.
-Students engage in programming in afterschool and summer hours, including the following:
+Our High School Program is designed to provide individual support to our students in their various high school settings.
+Students engage in programming in after school and summer hours, including the following:

 College Admissions Guidance:

 We work individually with each student to develop a full list of appropriate four-year colleges and universities.
 We also partner with programs such as the Jack Kent Cooke Foundation, Gates Millennium Scholars, Posse, and Questbridge.
 Our goal is that 100% of our graduates enroll in selective four-year colleges or universities directly upon graduating from high school.